ThrownFran/nestednavigationsample/README.md

 App NavHost (start = Home)
 ├─ Home
 ├─ Search
-└─ Settings (graph)
-   ├─ General (graph)
+└─ Settings (graph)        ← parent nested graph for the whole Settings area ├─ General (graph)      ← nested graph per tab
    │  ├─ General (root)
    │  └─ General • Details
-   ├─ Account (graph)
+   ├─ Account (graph)      ← nested graph per tab
    │  ├─ Account (root)
    │  └─ Account • Details
-   └─ About (graph)
+   └─ About (graph)        ← nested graph per tab
       ├─ About (root)
       └─ About • Details
 ```

+- We use two levels of nesting:
+  1) Settings parent graph groups all Settings destinations under a single route and entry point (for deep links and app navigation).
+  2) A child nested graph per tab (General, Account, About) encapsulates that tab’s own back stack (root + details).
+- Benefits of grouping this way:
+  - Encapsulation: each tab owns its routes and stack independently.
+  - Simpler tab switching: we navigate to a tab graph route to switch and preserve/restore its stack.
+  - Clear deep linking: links can target the parent graph (open Settings) or a specific tab/destination.
-- Each Settings tab is its own nested graph with an independent stack.
+  - Maintainability: adding/removing a tab is localized to its nested graph and screens.
-- The bottom bar switches tabs; each screen defines its own TopAppBar.

 ## Key behaviors